compute-io/contributing/README.md

 	```

 14. Read through the module to ensure everything is correct (e.g., descriptions, code documentation, spelling, edge cases, etc).
-15. Commit and push the code to remote repository.
+15. Commit and push the code to the remote repository.

 	``` bash
 	$ git add -A